awesomephant/united-generations-website/news/together-as-one-is-inaugurated-in-london.md

   image: /assets/uploads/dscf0037.jpg
   alt: Together as One colorful mural representing pigs and pottery with children
     and old
-introduction: Together as One by Adalberto Lonardi officially opened to the public on 7 Lansdowne Road.
-The piece of art is part of the Kensington + Chelsea Art Week, in collaboration with Royal College of Art, London Projects, and Studio Indigo.
+introduction: Royal College of Art alumni, Adalberto Lonardi unveils new hand-painted mural on Lansdowne Road construction site part of the Kensington
+  + Chelsea Art Week, in collaboration with Royal College of Art, London Projects, and Studio Indigo.
 ---
 The new and old generations of the neighbourhood can now enjoy the artwork directed by Adalberto Lonardi.
 The mural depicts three stories of Notting Hill through time.